szilvia-csernus/news-summariser/README.md

 0. Prerequisites:

    - Make sure Python3 is installed.
-   - If you don't have an account with OpenAI, create one here: https://openai.com/
+   - If you don't have an account with OpenAI, create one here: https://openai.com/ then create a project API key under Dashboard / API keys.
-   - Create a project API key under Dashboard / API keys
+   - Create an account for News API here: https://newsapi.org/

 1. Clone the project.